-Figure 1 plots trends in our four measures of household economic fragility across waves, from June through October of 2020.
-There is no evidence of any economy recovery at the household level for any of the four measures.
-The share of households who report that their spending exceeds incomes remains essentially unchanged - it was 15% in June and 16% in October.
-The share of households who report being unable to pay their bills rose over this time, from 7.3% in June to a high of 9.7% in October.
-Short-term savings at the household level significantly declined over the period, with the share of household who reported lacking such savings rising from 23% in June to 30% in October.
-Finally, we see no recovery in household consumption expectations, with the share of households who report postponing a major expenditure within the past month steady at 16% across the months from June to October.
+Figure 1 plots trends in our four measures of household economic fragility across waves, from June through November of 2020.
+There is no evidence of any economic recovery at the household level for any of the four measures.
+The share of households who report that their spending exceeds incomes has increased modestly - it was 15%, but reached 17% by November.
+The share of households who report being unable to pay their bills rose over this time, from 7.3% in June to a high of 10.4% in November.
+Short-term savings at the household level significantly declined over the period, with the share of household who reported lacking such savings rising from 23% in June to 29% in November.
+Finally, the share of households who report that their financial situation caused them stress rose from 22% in June to 27% in November.
 However, as we show below, these overall trends masks substantial heterogeneity between households.

-Rising Inequality in Household Financial Fragility
+3.2 Rising Inequality in Household Financial Fragility

 The averages above hide the fact that financial fragility is starkly stratified by socio-economic status.
-In August of 2020, households making less than \$60,000 per year were significantly more likely to report that their spending exceeded income, that they were unable to pay their bills on time, that they lacked short-term savings, and that they had postponed a major purchase in the prior month.
-Perhaps deep income inequality in fragility is not surprising, but, over the course a few months we see significant widening in these gaps related to income.
+In August of 2020, households making less than \$60,000 per year were significantly more likely to report that their spending exceeded income, that they were unable to pay their bills on time, that they lacked short-term savings, and their financial situation caused them stress.
+Perhaps deep income inequality in fragility is not surprising, but, it is notable that over the course of a few months we see significant widening in these gaps related to income.
 Panel A of Table 1 summarizes the interactions between household income group and period.
-We see significant widening in income-related gaps in financial fragility between August and September/October in terms of spending exceeding income, being unable to pay bills on time and especially in terms of lacking savings for short-term needs.
+We see significant widening in income-related gaps in financial fragility between August and September/October/November in terms of spending exceeding income, being unable to pay bills on time, lacking savings for short-term needs, and financial situation causing stress.

 We plot these predicted values in Figure 2a, showing the widening income inequality in financial fragility.
 This gap is especially striking for lacking savings for short-term needs.
-We find a 20 point gap between households making less than \$60,000 and those making more than \$150,000 in August, but a 30 point gap by September/October, driven both by a decline in the share of the highest income households lacking savings and a sharp increase in the share of lower income households lacking savings.
+We find an 18 percentage point gap between households making less than \$60,000 and those making more than \$150,000 in August, but a 26 percentage point gap by September/October/November, driven both by a decline in the share of the highest income households lacking savings and a sharp increase in the share of lower income households lacking savings.

 We find similar inequality and significant widening of gaps in financial fragility by education.
 In August of 2020, approximately 15% of those with less than a four-year degree reported that their spending exceeded income, about 5 percentage points more than those with at least graduate education.
 Similarly, we find educational gaps in being unable to pay bills and in having little or no savings for short-term needs as of August 2020.
-For spending exceeding income and lacking short-term savings, these gaps widened significantly by September/October, as seen in the significant interaction coefficients in Panel B of Table 1.
-As before, this widening was most pronounced for lacking savings for short-term needs, where the gap grew from approximately 15 percentage points between those with a high school degree and those with a graduate degree to 25 points by September/October as the fragility of the least educated spiked and that of the most educated remained steady.
+For spending exceeding income, lacking short-term savings, and financial situation causing stress, these gaps widened significantly by September/October/November, as seen in the significant interaction coefficients in Panel B of Table 1.
+For example, the gap in lacking savings for short-term needs grew from approximately 17 percentage points between those with a high school degree and those with a graduate degree to 23 points by September/October/November as the fragility of the least educated spiked and that of the most educated remained steady.